robcarver17/pysystemtrade/DONE_TO_DO.md

 # Release notes

+## Version 0.16.3
+Removed uses of old carry function which was deprecated

 ## Version 0.16.2
 Fixed incorrect calculation of returns over weekends Forecast scalars now only pool across the set of instruments using a given trading rule